microsoft/HealthBotRefArchDeploy/README.md

 6. Verify Azure Resources

-   Login to the Azure portal and confirm all resources got provisioned in the resource group correctly.
+   Login to the Azure portal.
+Confirm all resources were provisioned in the resource group correctly.

 ## B] Post-deployment Configuration